PhiLhoSoft/PhiLhoSoft.github.io/source/_posts/Software/GitHub Atom review.md

 https://github.com/danielcooper/test-jumper

 - tree-ignore
-Allows to ignore paths in the project.
-Installation failed silently (not mentioning an error; I see the error when going to _Packages_), I had to go to the console of the DevTools to see the errors.
-Apparently, an issue with node-gyp on Windows.
-So I just use the Ignored Names setting for all projects.
+Allows to ignore paths in the project, hiding them from the tree-view.
-0.2.6 by leny
+0.3.1 by leny
 https://github.com/leny/atom-tree-ignore

 # Themes